SAP/sqlalchemy-hana/README.rst

 SQLAlchemy dialect for SAP HANA
 ===============================

-This dialect allows you to use the SAP HANA database with SQLAlchemy and `pyhdb <https://github.com/SAP/PyHDB>`_ driver.
+This dialect allows you to use the SAP HANA database with SQLAlchemy.

-The dialect is currently experimental and doesn't support all possible features in SQLAlchemy with SAP HANA.

-The usage of the python database interface delivered by hdbclient, is currently not supported.
+It can use the supported SAP HANA Python Driver `hdbcli` (supported since SAP HANA SPS 2) or the open-source pure Python client `PyHDB`.
+Please notice that sqlalchemy-hana isn't a official SAP product and isn't covered by SAP support.

 Prerequisites
 -------------

-At the moment the dialect only supports the pure Python database driver `pyhdb <https://github.com/SAP/PyHDB>`_.
-It's recommended to use pyhdb version 0.3.1 or above.

-See the README of pyhdb about how you can install the driver.
+Python 2.7 or Python 3.X with installed SAP HANA DBAPI implementation.

+SAP HANA Python Driver see `SAP HANA Client Interface Programming Reference <https://help.sap.com/viewer/0eec0d68141541d1b07893a39944924e/2.0.02/en-US/39eca89d94ca464ca52385ad50fc7dea.html>`_ or the install section of `PyHDB <https://github.com/SAP/PyHDB>`_.

 Install
 -------

-Install from Python Package Index (coming soon):
+Install from Python Package Index:

 .. code-block:: bash